kelsdoerksen/giga-connectivity/docs/index.md

 Below highlights the results for the Random Forest models predicting binary connectivity for schools per country.

 ### Botswana (BWA)
-&rarr; Total number of uniques schools: 907
+&rarr; Total number of uniques schools: 907 <br>
-&rarr; Number of schools in test set with connectivity: 135 &rarr; Number of schools in test set without connectivity: 138
+&rarr; Number of schools in test set with connectivity: 135 <br>
+&rarr; Number of schools in test set without connectivity: 138 <br>

 * The hard predictions were right 65.57% of the time
 * Average accuracy with 5-fold cross validation is: 67%